exo-lang/exo-artifact/README.md

 First, follow the directions to install the latest version of Docker, posted
 here: https://docs.docker.com/engine/install/ubuntu/

-These are the steps I had to run on my local machine:
+These are the steps we ran on our reproduction machine:

 ```
 $ sudo apt remove docker docker.io containerd runc